BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ## Why/when to use this 'pattern'

-To ensure that the data portals the datasets it hosts are presented well in search engines it is important to ensure they have the correct and machine readable meta-data.
+To ensure that data portals the datasets it contains are presented well in search engines it is important to ensure they have the correct and machine readable meta-data.

 <p class="link1"><a href="#/main-content/introduction?id=_1-discover-data-sources" >View common painpoints/frustrations</a></p>